kabs-d/finer-multimodal-canonicalization/docs/phase2/README.md

 ```

 For each attribute, candidates are all official CUB test images where that
 attribute is visible.
-Positives are visible-positive images for the queried
+Positives and negatives are positive and negative images for the queried
-attribute; negatives are visible-negative images.
+attribute respectively.

 ## What is reported